 I am often asked “When did you know you were transgender?” or some variation of that question.
 And while some trans folks can say they’ve always known, that’s not true for me.
 I had these series of ah-ha moments throughout my life that I call my lost boy memories.
-They’re brief moments that at the time made me aware that I was different but in a way I couldn’t put words to yet.
+They’re brief moments that at the time made me aware that I was different, but in a way I couldn’t put into words yet.
 Looking back now, it’s clear these were moments that the little lost boy inside was trying to find his way out.
 This week I will share three of those memories that make up the many pieces of my journey towards coming out and living my truth.

 Lost Boy Memory #1

 I was five-years-old, walking with my dad along a California coast when I paused and looked up at him and exclaimed; “I want to be a boy.”
 My dad replied without hesitation, “Ok.
 Why do you want to be a boy?”
 I explained, “I want to play basketball like other boys and marry a wife when I grow up.”
 Again, without hesitation my dad replied calmly and matter of fact, “You can play basketball and have a wife AND be a girl.”
 And with that we continued walking.
 At five, this answer solved my immediate conflict, for the moment.
 This would be one of many moments over the next 25 years that my little lost boy would try to find his way out of my female assigned body.